tolgasnet/patent-scraper/DESIGN.md

 Companion guide: see [README.md](README.md) for setup, commands, and workflow details.

 ## Ingestion Pipeline
-- **Typer CLI for scraping**: Simple command-line entrypoint that’s easy to run manually or drop into cron/automation later.
+- **Typer CLI for scraping** – Quick command you can run by hand or pop into cron when automation makes sense.
-- **Text-only USPTO feeds**: Stick to the "no images" archives—they’re about 100× smaller yet carry all the text needed for filtering and reporting.
+- **Text-only USPTO feeds** – Grab the “no images” bundles: they’re roughly 100× smaller and still carry the text we care about.
-- **Streaming XML parsing**: `_iter_multi_xml_docs` feeds each application chunk to lxml so we never load the full USPTO file; the parser uses `recover`/`no_network` to ride through messy XML safely.
+- **Streaming XML parsing** – `_iter_multi_xml_docs` hands one application at a time to lxml, so we never pull the whole USPTO file into memory. `recover`/`no_network` keeps the parser steady even when the XML is quirky.
-- **Efficient ingest loop**: Pub-date and CPC checks happen before serialization, and `_norm` standardises codes so prefix matching is cheap and consistent.
+- **Efficient ingest loop** – We check pub dates and CPC prefixes before writing anything, and `_norm` keeps codes tidy so prefix matches stay quick.
-- **NDJSON output**: Plain text files that stream to disk, load with `pandas.read_json(lines=True)`, and slot easily into downstream pipelines.
+- **NDJSON output** – One patent per line, easy to stream to disk and just as easy to load back with `pandas.read_json(lines=True)`.

 ## Data Model
-- **JSONL schema**: Each record carries `title` and `cpc` list, leaning on the same structure for both ingestion and UI.
+- **JSONL schema** – Each record keeps the title plus its CPC list, so ingestion and UI work off the same simple shape.
-- **Curated CPC list**: Start with the core synthetic-biology prefixes defined in [`ingest/cpc_prefixes.py`](ingest/cpc_prefixes.py) and include both inventive and additional assignments so cross-disciplinary work isn’t missed, while keeping the list easy to grow later.
+- **CPC list** – We start with the core synthetic-biology prefixes in [ingest/cpc_prefixes.py](ingest/cpc_prefixes.py) and include both inventive and additional assignments so cross-disciplinary work still shows up.
+The list stays small and easy to tweak later.

 ## Dashboard & UX
-- **Single-field search focus**: The sidebar search locks onto one high-signal field (title for now) to keep the UI simple for non-technical teammates.
+- **Single-field search** – The sidebar sticks to one high-signal field (title for now), keeping things uncluttered for non-technical teammates.
-- **Session-backed pagination**: A tiny state helper slices DataFrames without extra libraries, so big result sets stay responsive.
+- **Pagination** – A tiny state helper slices the table so big result sets stay responsive without extra libraries.
-- **Open internal access**: No login in the MVP; trusted teammates reach the app directly, with authentication ready to add if policy changes.
+- **No Login** – No login in the MVP; trusted teammates visit the app directly, and we can bolt on auth later if policy changes.

 ## Testing & Tooling
-- **Client-friendly exports**: CSV download names and formats match what non-technical teammates expect.
+- **Client-friendly exports** – CSV downloads keep familiar filenames and columns, so investors know what they’re looking at right away.
-- **Manual weekly run**: The `scrape` command documents the cadence; automation can follow once the team wants a scheduler.
+- **Manual weekly run** – The `scrape` command documents the cadence; we can automate it later when the team wants a scheduler.
-- **Unit test coverage**: Pytest suites cover ingestion, XML parsing, and UI helpers to prevent regressions as filters evolve.

 ## Technical Consumption
-- **Batch file convention**: Each scrape writes `data/patents_synbio_<start>_<end>.jsonl`, ready to push to shared storage like Amazon S3 or Google Cloud Storage for engineers and other pipelines.
+- **Batch file convention** – Each run emits `data/patents_synbio_<start>_<end>.jsonl`, ready to stash in S3 or Google Cloud Storage so other pipelines can pick it up.
-- **No API in MVP**: Engineers consume the JSONL drops directly; an API can be layered on later if workflows demand it.
+- **No API in MVP** – Engineers just grab the JSONL drops for now.
+If we see the need, an API can sit on top later.

 ## Non-technical Consumption
-- **Streamlit dashboard**: Internal users browse the latest file via the built-in UI without needing external BI tools.
+- **Streamlit dashboard** – Internal teammates browse the latest batch through the built-in UI—no extra BI tools required.
-- **On-demand CSV download**: The “Export CSV” button streams the current filter as `filtered_patents.csv`, giving investors a quick takeaway without extra tooling.
+- **On-demand CSV download** – The “Export CSV” button streams the current slice as `filtered_patents.csv`, giving investors a quick takeaway with one click.